-Each case requires a different approach, and we try to tailor our response to meet the needs of the situation that has been reported.
-We'll review each abuse report on a case-by-case basis.
-In each case, we will have a diverse team investigate the content and surrounding facts and respond as appropriate, using these guidelines to guide our decision.
+Each case requires a different approach.
+We try to find an appropriate response to the reported situation.
+In each case, a diverse team will investigate the content and surrounding facts, reviewing recordings and other evidence where applicable.
+We will respond as appropriate, using these guidelines to guide our decision.

 Actions we may take in response to an abuse report include but are not limited to:

 - Moderating comments and other engagement - for example, write-access privileges can be revoked, and postings removed.

 - Banning individuals from active participation in calls, for set periods.
 This applies to individuals, not the companies or groups they represent.